European shares get tech support, Hexagon soars on M&A talk

 LONDON, June 14 Recovering technology stocks gave European shares another leg up on Wednesday, while deal chatter sent Sweden's Hexagon soaring to a record high.

-The pan-European STOXX 600 benchmark and its euro zone counterpart rose 0.6 to 0.7 percent, in line with blue-chips, with broad investor focus on the U.S. Fed rate decision later in the day in which the bank is widely expected to raise rates.
+The pan-European STOXX 600 benchmark and its euro zone counterpart rose 0.4 percent, in line with blue-chips with broad investor focus on the U.S. Fed rate decision later in the day in which the bank is widely expected to raise rates.

-They climbed to a session high after Euro zone industrial output data showed healthy economic growth, and employment hit a record high.

-In Britain the FTSE 100 rose 0.5 percent while midcaps rose 0.8 percent.
+In the U.K., the FTSE 100 was little changed while midcaps rose 0.6 percent.

 Technology stocks were the best-performing for the second session running, up 1.3 percent and clawing back after a nosedive fueled by jitters over valuations, particularly in the U.S.